Helen Burnet: Political career

 A longtime member of the Greens, Burnet unsuccessfully ran in the 2010 and 2018 Tasmanian state elections for the party.
 She was elected Deputy Lord Mayor of Hobart in 2009, 2018 and 2022.

 In the 2010 Tasmanian state election and 2018 Tasmanian state election she unsuccessfully stood in Denison.
 She was also a candidate in the 2013 Australian Senate election.
 She was the Green candidate in Denison in the 2004 Australian federal election.

 In the 2024 Tasmanian state election, Burnet was the second Greens member to be elected for Clark, after Vica Bayley.

 Burnet was re-elected at the 2025 Tasmanian state election.
 Following the 2025 state election, Burnet was nominated by the Greens to the parliamentary office of Chair of Committees.
 She was in an election against Labor candidate Jen Butler, who had lost her election for the speakership in a landslide mere hours prior.
 Burnet was successful, receiving a vote of 21 to 12 votes.
+She left the Greens in January 2026, citing frustration around advocating for the issues of her constituents within the Greens.